 Forty years on from the year that saw the most incredibly grim and bloody twelve months of serial killer action than ever before, let’s look back at exactly what happened and what might have caused such a frenzy of activity, obsession and panic...

 To detail each and every murder, arrest, trial and episode of serial killer hysteria that 1978 inflicted upon the world would be an almost endless exercise in unbelievable depravity.
 Some context and explanation are required, though.
 So, instead, we’ll merely present you a rather matter-of-fact list of just some of the more high profile serial killer-related events of that depressing and blood-soaked year:

--Ted Bundy went into his own berserker mode, killing his three last victims in a savage spell of violence that finally ended in him caught by police after a seven-year reign of terror that saw him kidnap, rape, torture and murder more than thirty women.
+- Ted Bundy killed his three last victims in a savage spell of violence that finally ended in him caught by police after a seven-year reign of terror that saw him kidnap, rape, torture and murder more than thirty women.

 - Georgia's ‘Stocking Strangler’ Carlton Gary was arrested after a year of killing elderly women.
 He would remain in prison (apart from a year on the lam after escaping in 1983) until his execution by lethal injection in March 2018.